yanweiw/infotaxis/README.md

 * **Infotaxis** - search guided by entropy minimization, documented in **subproject I**
 * **Ergodic exploration** - search guided by proportional coverage, documented in **subproject II**

-## Subproject I - Infotaxis
+## Subproject I - Infotaxis: Single Target Search

 Searching in an unknown environment without gradient information can be challenging for robotic agents.
 One potential controller in this scenario that balances between exploitation and exploration is infotaxis, a strategy that maximizes information gain in the search process.
-This repo uses entropy minimization as a proxy for information gain to illustrate efficient localization of a target in the absence of gradient information.
+This subproject uses entropy minimization as a proxy for information gain to illustrate efficient localization of a target in the absence of gradient information.

 ### Problem statement - door localization